pinknetworkx/atomicassets-contract/resource/atomicassets.contracts.md

 <div class="description">
 Removes the account {{account_to_remove}} from the authorized_accounts list of the collection {{collection_name}}.

-This removes {{account_to_remove}}'s permission to both create and edit presets and assets of this collection.
+This removes {{account_to_remove}}'s permission to both create and edit templates and assets of this collection.
 </div>

 <b>Clauses:</b>